-- The model predicts changes in how much, and which, inputs, people use to produce health. - The model predicts how health will change as wage rates change and as education changes. - Our first stab at thinking about how labor markets, the education system, and health are interrelated. - We'll consider predictions under the simplification that the consumption value of health is zero.
+- ► The model predicts changes in how much, and which, inputs, people use to produce health over the lifespan. - The model predicts how health and health care usage will change as wage rates change and as education changes. - Our first stab at thinking about how labor markets, the education system, and health are interrelated. - We'll consider predictions under the simplification that the consumption value of health is zero.

 Figure 5.1.
-The optimal level of health capital in period t $(H_t^)$ is that level at which the marginal benefit of a unit of health capital (as indicated by the downward sloping demand curve) equals the marginal cost of health capital (as indicated by the supply curve, which is assumed to be constant with respect to health capital).
+The optimal level of health capital in period t (H1) is that level at which the marginal benefit of a unit of health capital (as indicated by the downward sloping demand curve) equals the marginal cost of health capital (as indicated by the supply curve, which is assumed to be constant with respect to health capital).